ryingg/zmk-config-almn40/README.md

 The cables coming out of the controller should be taut against the end of the controller so that they don't hit the edge of the battery cavity in the case.
 ![Battery](https://user-images.githubusercontent.com/7244488/187103078-d0f9610d-079f-43b9-8bc9-28533ffb0dcd.jpg)

-Tape the battery to the case
+Tape the battery to the case.
 ![Battery](https://user-images.githubusercontent.com/7244488/187103096-464e790a-98db-429f-84de-cad24088f8a4.jpg)

 ### 9. Case